Better sleep: tips and advice for a restful night's sleep

 Dehydration can disrupt sleep.
 When you don't drink enough during the day, you're more likely to experience symptoms of dehydration at bedtime: dry mouth, thirst, headaches and muscle cramps(Sleep foundation).
 This dehydration deteriorates the quality of your sleep, leading to sleep deprivation.

-Switch off screens at least an hour before bedtime, as blue light sends a "daytime" signal to the brain and limits melatonin secretion.
+Turn off the screens: avoid blue light for at least an hour before bedtime, as it sends a "day" signal to the brain and limits melatonin secretion.
 You can replace screens with soft music or a book.

 Relaxation and stress management